 A Golden AgeSuperman story had Clark taking Lois to the movies... where a Fleischer Brothers Superman cartoon was showing before the main feature.
 Hilarity Ensues as Clark goes to great lengths to ensure that Lois is distracted every time his on-screen counterpart changes identities.
 The story ends with Clark and his on-screen counterpart winking at each other, even as he wonders who the Fleischer Brothersare and how they found out all they did.

 The Worlds Collide crossover, where the characters of DC Comics met the characters of Milestone Comics, had this since Marvel and DC were both fictional universes within the Milestone Universe.
-Icon expressed concern that he might not be strong enough to battle Superman, who he remembered from the original Christopher Reeves Superman film.
+Icon expressed concern that he might not be strong enough to battle Superman, whom he remembered from the original Christopher Reeve Superman film.

 In an issue of Batman and the Outsiders, Salah programs Re-Mac with several basic forms, one of them including George Clooney, which amuses Grace Choi and irritates her girlfriend Anissa.
 This brings up the question if the George Clooney of that universe did indeed star in Batman & Robin, and what Batman himself would make of that.